siraisisatoru/hexo-sharp-script/README.md

         ```md
         {% webp original /post_image/abc.JPG %}
         ```

     - fancybox\
         In some themes, fancybox is used.
 This script normally return html code with image tag with class of `nofancybox`.
 This option allows to escape from the assumption.
         ```md
         {% webp fancybox /post_image/abc.JPG %}
         ```
+        Go to the note section for escaping the fancybox function.

     - nwatermk\
         If you don't want to add watermark to the image, add this option to the tag.
         ```md
         {% webp nwatermk /post_image/abc.JPG %}
         ```

     - ncompress\
         Sometimes, the result image being pixelate when resizing the image.
 The final image maybe so blurry and invisible.
 This option allows to skip the compression close the end of the process.
         ```md
         {% webp ncompress /post_image/abc.JPG %}
         ```

 - link (compulsory)\
     The link is the main separation between optional options and image operators.
     Since images maybe used in multiple posts, single image will be used as source.
 If all options are the same, then the image will be generated once only.